Job no: 501609

-The Health Promotions Coordinator coordinates a holistic comprehensive college-wide wellness program for students.
-The Health Promotions Coordinator serves as a campus leader in health education and prevention programming for Dallas College students and is a subject matter expert for Alcohol, Tobacco, and Other Drug education and prevention efforts.
+The Health Promotion Coordinator coordinates a holistic comprehensive college-wide wellness program for students.
+The Health Promotion Coordinator serves as a campus leader in health education and prevention programming for Dallas College students and is a subject matter expert for Alcohol, Tobacco, and Other Drug education and prevention efforts.
 This includes campus-wide programming, outreach and collaboration between Health Services, The Student Care Network, and other college and community partners.
 Health Promotion Programs are provided within an integrated care model within the Dallas College Student Care Network.
 Health Promotion Coordinators work as part of a dynamic team of mental health and medical care professionals (including nurses, social workers, LPCs, psychologists) providing services to a diverse, intergenerational community.
-Health Promotions Coordinators are essential to providing health education and promotions on behalf of the Student Care Network and the Health Center to ensure the delivery of high-quality health services for students.
+Health Promotion Coordinators are essential to providing health education and promotion on behalf of the Student Care Network and the Health Center to ensure the delivery of high-quality health services for students.
 Health Services includes a range of services including vaccinations, first aid.

 Required Knowledge, Skills & Abilities

 - Knowledge of the purpose of community colleges and the vision of Dallas College

 - Skills in technological support and delivery of student programs and services; knowledge and skill in the use of integrated software systems; and proficiency in the use of Microsoft application software